 It was 2015 and Graham’s name was mostly known by fashion insiders, but that video and her perspective on her body were going viral.
 Everyone was talking about this “plus-sized” model and the way she just stared down her flaws and accepted them.
 (On a stage in front of hundreds of people, no less.)
 Everyone was trying to figure out how to steal just a tiny bit of her confidence.

 These nude photos are a big deal, and here’s why:

 She’s a very healthy size 12.
 I can’t remember the last time a woman who wasn’t smaller than a size four posed nude (or almost nude) for anything in mainstream media.

 It’s shocking, but it shouldn’t be.
 Women have stretch marks, and that’s A-OK.
 I also don’t think if I’ve ever seen stretch marks in a magazine.

 They didn’t smooth her cellulite.

 Cellulite’s been a hot topic lately (Kim Kardashian West’s photos made a big splash), but we need to find a way to shut that down.
 Almost everyone has cellulite, no matter what size pants you wear.

 Ashley’s been working to further the body positivity movement for years, and this is another major step in her journey.
 From her activism as a “plus-sized” model to designing three incredibly sexy lines Addition Elle, Swimsuits for All and Dressbarn, for women of all sizes, she’s put curves back on the map.
 (And I mean real curves, no pin-up curves.)

-I argue that Ashley’s a sex symbol in 2017 — and she’s not a size zero.
+I argue that Ashley’s a sex symbol — and she’s not a size zero.
 And for a long time, those two things didn’t (and couldn’t) co-exist.

 You can see the powerful images here.